What Are HTML Landmarks?

 4. Avoid Empty Landmarks

-Ensure each landmark contains meaningful content and at least one heading:
+Ensure each landmark contains meaningful content and at least one heading to introduce content:

 <main>